doehm/survivoR/README.md

 A big thank you to:

+-   **Carly Levitz** for providing
+    -   Data corrections across all data sets.
+    -   Gender, race and ethnicity data.
+    -   Advantage datasets
 -   **Camilla Bendetti** for collating the personality type data for each castaway.
 -   **Uygar Sozer** for adding the filming start and end dates for each season.
 -   **Holt Skinner** for creating the castaway ID to map people across seasons and manage name changes.
--   **Carly Levitz** for providing
-    -   Data corrections across all data sets.
-    -   Gender, race and ethnicity data.
 -   **Kosta Psaltis** for sharing the race data for validation

 # References